rundeck/anvils-demo/README.md

 "Anvils", a simple web-based service built on several functional roles like web, app and database services.

-The purpose of this example is to show how dev and ops teams can collaborate around how to restart the web tier, manage software promotions, run status health checks and a nightly batch job.
+This example shows how dev and ops teams can collaborate around how to restart the web tier, manage software promotions, run status health checks and a nightly batch job.